-Google leads $145M investment in India’s Glance; backs DailyHunt in $100M round – TechCrunch
+Google invests in Indian startups Glance and DailyHunt – TechCrunch

 Investment in DailyHunt

 Google said on Tuesday that it is also investing in VerSe Innovation, the parent firm of Indian startup DailyHunt.
-Across its apps including DailyHunt and short-video platform Josh, DailyHunt claims to serve over 300 million users news and entertainment content in 14 Indian languages.
-The startup said it has completed a round of over $100 million from Google, Microsoft, and AlphaWave among other investors and this new round values it at over $1 billion, making it a unicorn.
+Across its apps including eponymous service and short-video platform Josh, DailyHunt claims to serve over 300 million users news and entertainment content in 14 Indian languages.
+The startup said it has completed a round of over $100 million from Google, Microsoft and AlphaWave among other investors, and this new round values it at over $1 billion, making it a unicorn.

-DailyHunt — which is co-run by Umang Bedi, former Facebook India head — plans to deploy the fresh capital to scale Josh app, the augmentation of local language content offerings, the development of content creator ecosystem, innovation in AI and ML and the growth of its truly “made-in-Bharat-for-Bharat short-video platform,” it said.
+DailyHunt — which is co-run by Umang Bedi, former Facebook India head — plans to deploy the fresh capital to scale the Josh app, the augmentation of local language content offerings, the development of content creator ecosystem, innovation in AI and ML and the growth of its truly “made-in-Bharat-for-Bharat short-video platform,” it said.

 Josh and Roposo are among over a dozen apps in India that are attempting to fill the void New Delhi created after banning TikTok in late June in the country.
+TikTok identified India as its biggest overseas market prior to the ban.

 Google is writing both these checks from India Digitization Fund that it unveiled this year.
-Google has committed to invest $10 billion in India over the course of next few years.
+Google has committed to invest $10 billion in India over the course of the next few years.
 Prior to today, the company invested $4.5 billion from this fund in Indian telecom giant Jio Platforms.